-30. Special classifications of individuals.
+17. Special classifications of individuals

-Instruction: Report the number of individuals who self-reported in each of the following categories.
+Instruction: Report the number of individuals who self-identified in each of the following categories.

-Population category Number of victims who self-identify as population category
+Population Category Number of Victims who Self-Identify as Population Category

 Deaf/Hard of hearing

 Homeless

 Immigrants/Refugees/Asylum seekers

 LGBTQ/Two-spirit persons

 Veterans

-Victims with disabilities: cognitive/physical/mental
+Victims with disabilities: Cognitive/Physical/Mental

 Victims with limited English proficiency

 Other

 If Other, explain